Salt is the most common and important source of sodium and chloride required by the body. On the one hand, salt enhances the taste of food.

 Read More: To Control Thyroid Hormone, Do These Ayurvedic Remedies

 Millions died due to excessive salt

-A recent study on the populations of 187 countries showed that 1.7 million deaths were caused by too much salt in food.
+A recent study conducted on the populations of 187 countries showed that 1.7 million deaths were due to excess salt in food.
 India is one of these countries, where salt is being used more in food.
 This situation is a matter of double concern as there are type 2 diabetics in India who use more salt in their diet and they have double the risk of heart attack.

 Read More: Try this very easy and home remedy to lose weight

 Health experts have been emphasizing the use of less salt since the 1970s, but not much progress has been made in this direction.
 Due to the ringing of alarm bells, these days many countries are considering to implement it strictly.
 South Africa passed a law in 2013 to cap the salt content of bread and other processed foods.
 The government has set a target to reduce this to 5 grams per person per day by 2020.

 Do not take more than five grams of salt

 In a country like India where our culture rests more on oily foods like pickles, papads.
 In such a situation, we have to be more strict and careful about the food items.
 Keeping in mind that one out of every four Indians is suffering from high blood pressure.
 In such a situation, it can be easily understood that how serious this problem is in India.
 Ideally an adult should consume no more than five grams of salt per day.

 Read More: Zinc gives strength to fight diseases, consume these things

 It is less than a teaspoon.
 However, in many countries, 9 to 12 grams of salt is consumed per person per day.
 We get all the amount of salt from our foods.
 According to an estimate, 75 percent of the salt that reaches the body comes from processed foods such as bread, breakfast and other non-vegetarian food.